jthomas03/gpSTS/README.md

   return ucb
  ```

-Shannon's entropy gain is given by:
+Shannon's information gain is given by:

 ```
   return sig